Committee on Theater & Performance Studies

 Greg Allen is the Founding Director of all three nationwide branches of The Neo-Futurists and creator of "Too Much Light Makes The Baby Go Blind" and over sixty other productions.
 His work as director and playwright has been seen at the Goodman, Steppenwolf, The Public, Lincoln Center, HERE, Woolly Mammoth, and the Museum of Contemporary Art in Chicago, as well as in dozens of store-front theaters in Chicago, all over North America, and around the world (just this year he had productions in Tokyo, Rome, Edinburgh, Korea, Australia, and Tanzania).
 His scripts include "The Strange and Terrible True Tale of Pinocchio (the Wooden Boy) as Told by Frankenstein's Monster (the Wretched Creature)", "Jokes and Their Relation to the Unconscious", "The Last Two Minutes of the Complete Works of Henrik Ibsen", and "K.", his award-winning adaptation of Kafka's The Trial.
 Greg’s show “The Complete Lost Works of Samuel Beckett as Found in an Envelope (partially burned) in a Dustbin in Paris Labeled “Never to be performed.
 Never.
 Ever.
 EVER!
 Or I’ll Sue!
 I’LL SUE FROM THE GRAVE!!!” has had eleven international productions, and his adaptation of all 9 acts and 7 hours of “Strange Interlude” was met with hecklers and instantaneous standing ovations as part of the Goodman Theatre’s Eugene O’Neill Festival.
 His play "What Happened in Pinkville?
 (A Cubist Dialectic on the Massacre at My Lai)" was a finalist for the 2015 National Playwright's Conference, and this season his original adaptations of “Ibsen’s Ghosts” and “Moby-Dick” premiered in Chicago and Virginia.
 His current projects include adapting the works of Kafka for master-puppeteer Michael Montenegro and creating a show based on the life and works of Edgar Allan Poe with Blair Thomas and Company.
 Greg teaches performance and playwriting at University of Chicago, The Theatre School at Depaul University, and at the National Theater Institute at the O’Neill Center in Connecticut, as well as at his Neo-Futurist branches and in residencies worldwide.

-Seth Bockley's writing credits include Cut The Old Moon Into Stars, or Rip Van Winkle (commissioned by Hudson Valley Shakespeare Festival); 2666 (Jeff award for Best New Adaptation with co-adapter Robert Falls, from the novel by Roberto Bolaño); Wilderness with En Garde Arts, February House, a collaboration with lyricist and composer Gabriel Kahane, which premiered at The Public Theater in 2012 under the direction of Davis McCallum; Ask Aunt Susan (premiered at the Goodman in June 2014), The Elephant & The Whale (with Redmoon and Chicago Children’s Theatre); adaptations of George Saunders’ short stories CommComm and Jon, which won the 2008 Equity Jeff Citation for Best New Adaptation, and sketches for A Prairie Home Companion with Chris Thile.
+Seth Bockley's writing credits include Rip Van Winkle; or, Cut The Old Moon Into Stars (commissioned and produced by Hudson Valley Shakespeare Festival); CHARISMA! (with Greycoats); 2666 (Jeff award for Best New Adaptation with co-adapter Robert Falls, from the novel by Roberto Bolaño); Journey For The Sun with Actors Gymnasium; Wilderness with En Garde Arts, February House, a collaboration with lyricist and composer Gabriel Kahane, which premiered at The Public Theater in 2012 under the direction of Davis McCallum; Ask Aunt Susan (premiered at the Goodman in June 2014); adaptations of George Saunders’ short stories CommComm and Jon, which won the 2008 Equity Jeff Citation for Best New Adaptation, and sketches for A Prairie Home Companion with Chris Thile.
 Directing credits include En Garde Arts’ Wilderness and Basetrack Live; 2666, co-directed with Robert Falls; the English-language premiere of Ewald Palmetshofer’s hamlet is dead. no gravity with Red Tape Theater; Philip Dawkins’ Failure: A Love Story with Victory Gardens Theater; Jason Grote’s Civilization (all you can eat) with Clubbed Thumb; Jon and Jason Grote’s 1001; numerous events and spectacles with Chicago’s Redmoon; and the clown play Guerra, developed with Devon de Mayo and Mexico City-based troupe La Piara.
-He is a recipient of TCG’s New Generations and On The Road grants.
+He is a recipient of TCG’s New Generations and On The Road grants and teaches at the University of Chicago.

 Aaron Carter is currently an artistic producer at Steppenwolf Theater Company where he has served as artistic producer or dramaturg on such projects as Pass Over by Antoinette Nwandu, The Minutes by Tracy Letts, The Fundamentals by Erika Sheffer, The Way West by Mona Mansour, and Airline Highway by Lisa D’Amour.
 Previously, he served as the Literary Manager at Victory Gardens Theater where he played a key role in the IGNITION Festival, and was involved in the production of The Elaborate Entrance of Chad Deity, Year Zero, Love Person and Living Green, among others.
 As a new play developer and dramaturg, Aaron has worked with many theaters and labs including WordBRIDGE, the Kennedy Center, Timeline Theater, Route 66 and Chicago Dramatists.
 Aaron also was taught courses in playwriting, dramaturgy and dramatic literature at Northwestern University, De Paul University, Roosevelt University and Grinnell College.
 As a playwright, Aaron’s work focuses on race, faith and obscure performance skills.
 Aaron’s play Gospel of Franklin was part of First Look 2013 at Steppenwolf.
 His latest play is Start Fair.

-Heidi Coleman, Director of University Theater and Director of Undergraduate Studies for Theater and Performance Studies, has worked professionally as a director and dramaturg in New York City and San Francisco as well as Chicago.
+Heidi Coleman has worked professionally as a director and dramaturg in New York City and San Francisco as well as Chicago.
 She has collaborated with Anne Bogart, Andrei Serban, Tina Landau, Frank Galati, and Tony Kushner; taught in Columbia University’s Theater MFA and English departments; and most recently participated in Steppenwolf’s First Look Series.
 At the University Theater she has curated the New Work Week and initiated the summer arts residency program, Summer Inc., and co-curated the University of Chicago Presidential Fellows in the Arts Program as well as the TAPS Commissioning Project.
 Her work focuses on the integration of theory and practice, in both artistic and programmatic arenas.

 Matthew Van Colton is a Chicago-based performer, instructor & director.
 Partial credits include Second City Theatricals, the Musical Improv House Ensemble at Second City, Best Musical, One Night Only, Chicago Dramatists, Northlight, Porchlight, UP Comedy Club, Victory Gardens, iO, and TUTA.
 He is a founding member of Mansical and the Improvised Sondheim Project and a cast member of Blank!
 The Musical, the first improvised musical to appear Off-Broadway, at New World Stages in New York.
 He is a faculty member at Second City, where he teachesin the Advanced, Teen & Youth and Music Improv Conservatory.
 Additionally, Matt has facilitated, taught or coached for Columbia College Chicago, Family Haircut (NYC), Evanston Township High School, Annoyance Theatre New York, Acting Studio Chicago, North Coast (NYC), and many workshops for businesses and learning institutions.
 Matt is the “man” in the one-man improvised musical, The Answer is Yes, and a member of Actor’s Equity.
 He currently serves as the Artistic Director of MCL Theatre Chicago.